 St John’s Youth Services was established by the parishioners of St John’s Anglican Church in 1981, and by 1987 had established a night shelter for young men in the City of Adelaide.
 Over the years the service expanded to include women and dependent children in short term collegiate-based accommodation.
 While the shelters provided safety and temporary relief from homelessness, they weren’t enough to change the direction of young lives.
 Young men and women left the shelters only to return again and again, becoming trapped in a cycle of homelessness and dependency that overwhelmed their capacity to move forward.

-While Ladder St Vincent Street and youth110 achieve outstanding outcomes, more is needed to ensure that when the time comes to move on from supported accommodation, young people have the skills they need to put homelessness behind them for good.
+While the Port Adelaide Foyer and youth110 achieve outstanding outcomes, more is needed to ensure that when the time comes to move on from supported accommodation, young people have the skills and resources they need to put homelessness behind them for good.
 The solution is Next Step, an innovative program designed to build upon the unique relationship established with the young people who have used St John’s Youth Services accommodation services.

 Next Step is an intensive, individualised and long-term solution to homelessness that equips young people with the skills they need to succeed.
 Young people are supported to move into independence by ensuring access to the private rental market, engagement with work or education and connection to their local communities.
 This strengths-based approach focuses on each young person’s capacity to overcome the challenges that have led them into homelessness, and to take control of their future.